 ronmaertz [at] surewest [dot] net

 Ron Maertz spent his entire career working in environmental public service.
-Since his retirement, Ron has become actively involved in ECOS, serving as one of ECOS’s representatives to the Smart Growth Leadership Recognition Program Committee and as its Land Use Chair / Co-Chair for the past five years.
+Since his retirement, Ron has become actively involved in ECOS, serving as one of ECOS’s representatives to the Smart Growth Leadership Recognition Program Committee and as its Land Use Chair / Co-Chair for over 10 years.
 Ron was selected as Environmentalist of the Year in 2012.

 Member Organization Representatives